 Admission to this programme may be subject to interview by the Head of Department.
-The programme consists of a total of ninety (90) credits and students must complete a minimum of 51 credits in Information Studies with the remaining 42 credits coming from University Courses and other Faculty courses.
+The programme consists of a total of ninety (90) credits and students must complete a minimum of 48 credits in Librarianship with the remaining 42 credits coming from University foundation courses, faculty courses and electives.